Work Experience: Entry-Level Reverse Engineer / Malware Analyst (6 months)

 Learning curve: First time working with PowerShell analysis.
 Spent a lot of time understanding PowerShell syntax and built-in functions.

 Outcome: Successfully deobfuscated script, extracted download URLs, created simple network IOCs.
-Mentor praised patience in manual deobfuscation.

 Project 4: Linux Kernel Rootkit Analysis (January 2025)